How to Create PDF Files in Java

 Password-Protect PDF Files

 IronPDF uses the SecurityOptions class to generate password-protected PDF files.
-First, create an instance of SecurityOptions, then and use the setUserPassword method to set a password.
+First, create an instance of SecurityOptions, then use the setUserPassword method to set a password.

 SecurityOptions securityOptions = new SecurityOptions();